Fried Rice (1 Cup) and Spanish Garlic Chicken (100 G)

 How to consume fried rice, spanish garlic chicken without glucose spikes

-Reduce the portion size of fried rice and Spanish garlic chicken to limit the amount of carbohydrates consumed in one sitting.
+Reduce the amount of fried rice and Spanish garlic chicken you consume in one sitting.
+Smaller portions will help moderate the glucose spike.

 Add Vegetables

-Incorporate non-starchy vegetables such as broccoli, spinach, or bell peppers to add fiber and nutrients, which can help slow down the absorption of glucose.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal.
+These vegetables are low in carbohydrates and can help slow down the absorption of sugars.

 Stay Hydrated